 Free up space in the Container Registry

 To free up space in the Container Registry, you can delete unused data.
 Garbage Collection is used to delete unused data in the registry.
-The service collects unused data that you can delete:
+The service collects unused data that can be deleted:

-The container image is described in the manifest, which contains a description of the image layers.
+A container image is described in a manifest, which contains a description of the image layers (layers).

 Each layer contains changes to the image relative to the previous layer.
 The last layer combines all layers and is the current version of the image.
-More information about layers in the Image Format Specification article of the Open Container Initiative documentation on GitHub.
+Learn more about layers in the Image Format Specification in the Open Container Initiative documentation on GitHub.

 "layers": [